DhafeRious/Public-Files/README.md

 # PublicFiles
-This Repository contain all files that are shared through our web apps.
+This repository contains all the files that are shared by our web application.